SiaFoundation/siad/doc/api/index.html.md

 Numfiles is the total number of files uploaded to Skynet.

 **totalsize** | int
-Totalsize is the total amount of data uploaded to Skynet.
+Totalsize is the total amount of data in bytes uploaded to Skynet.

 # Transaction Pool